ricardo1470/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 program that prints the numbers from 00 to 99.
 ### 11. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need
  program that prints all possible different combinations of two digits.
+### 12. The success combination in business is: Do what you do better... and: do more of what you do...
+program that prints all possible different combinations of three digits.